D'Arcy Wentworth: Private life

-In 1807, Fitzwilliam, appalled by reports of Bligh’s behaviour towards D’Arcy Wentworth, applied to Viscount Castlereagh, Secretary of State for the Colonies, for him to be given leave of absence to return to London.
-Fitzwilliam wrote again the following year, to inform Castlereagh that Wentworth had been: suspended from the duties of his office & consequently from its emoluments, this devoted man is retained a prisoner in the Colony.
+In 1807, Fitzwilliam, appalled by reports of Bligh's behaviour towards D'Arcy Wentworth, applied to Viscount Castlereagh, Secretary of State for the Colonies, for him to be given leave of absence to return to London.
+Fitzwilliam wrote again the following year, to inform Castlereagh that Wentworth had been: "suspended from the duties of his office & consequently from its emoluments, this devoted man is retained a prisoner in the Colony."

-Bligh named D’Arcy Wentworth as one of the twelve ringleaders of the Rum Rebellion, declaring them to be in a state of mutiny and rebellion He wanted them arrested and charged with treason. he forbad them leaving the Colony under any circumstances, proclaiming that ships’ masters would take them, at their peril.
+Bligh named D'Arcy Wentworth as one of the twelve ringleaders of the Rum Rebellion, declaring them to be in a state of mutiny and rebellion He wanted them arrested and charged with treason.
+He forbad them leaving the Colony under any circumstances, proclaiming that ships' masters would take them, at their peril.

 In late July 1808, Wentworth finally received permission from Lord Castlereagh to leave the Colony, allowing him to return to England, but it had come too late.
 Bligh was under house arrest in Government House, his rage undiminished, and plans were under way for him to return to England.
 All those involved in the Rum Rebellion anticipated harsh repercussions.
-Wentworth knew Bligh’s anger would be directed at him; he believed he would be arrested and charged with treason when he arrived in England.
+Wentworth knew Bligh's anger would be directed at him; he believed he would be arrested and charged with treason when he arrived in England.
 He expected no leniency.
-He replied, I am under the painful necessity of declining to avail myself of the leave granted me, until the result be known.
 He resolved to remain in the Colony and see out the storm from a safe distance.

-In 1818 Wentworth entered a period of grief and dark reflection: he lost his energy, he was tired, his health began to trouble him.
-He decided to withdraw from his commitments.
-On 5 May 1818, after a conversation with Macquarie, he submitted his resignation as Principal Surgeon.
-By July 1820, he had resigned from all his public offices, other than a weekly attendance on the bench at Parramatta.
+He replied, "I am under the painful necessity of declining to avail myself of the leave granted me, until the result be known."